learning-zone/javascript-basics/README.md

 #### Q. ***What is the use of setTimeout?***

 The setTimeout() method is used to call a function or evaluates an expression after a specified number of milliseconds.
-For example, let's log a message after 2 seconds using setTimeout method,
+For example, let us log a message after 2 seconds using setTimeout method,

 ```javascript
 setTimeout(function() { console.log("Good morning"); }, 2000);
 ```

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>

 #### Q. ***What is the use of setInterval?***

 The setInterval() method is used to call a function or evaluates an expression at specified intervals (in milliseconds).
-For example, let's log a message after 2 seconds using setInterval method,
+For example, let us log a message after 2 seconds using setInterval method,

 ```javascript
 setInterval(function() { console.log("Good morning"); }, 2000);
 ```

 <div align="right">
     <b><a href="#">↥ back to top</a></b>
 </div>